codegeny/codegeny-semver/README.md

 # codegeny-semver

-This library tries to compute complient [semantic versions](http://semver.org) for your maven project.
+This library tries to compute compliant [semantic versions](http://semver.org) for your maven project.

 ## Annotate your public API

-For that, you must annotate every package, type or method that is part of the api that will be used by external parties with `@PublicAPI`.
+For that, you must annotate every package, type or method that is part of the API (to be used by external parties) with `@PublicAPI`.

 ```java
 @PublicAPI